Core Curriculum

 With visiting professor: Dr. Paul Cederna, MD

-Morbidity and Mortality conference is held monthly as part of Friday conference.
+Morbidity and Mortality (M&M) conference is held monthly as part of Friday conference.
 Residents present complications from all the different services.
-The emphasis is on determining the root cause of the complication and efforts to prevent recurrence.
+The emphasis is on determining the root cause of the complication and efforts to prevent recurrence: not to place blame on the individuals involved.
 Appropriate articles from the current literature are presented.

 We also have a monthly research meeting which is an opportunity for all residents, faculty, and medical students to discuss ongoing research projects and present new ideas.

 A monthly Journal Club is scheduled in collaboration with the Tulane University Independent Plastic Surgery Residency Program.
-This is held at a restaurant and provides an opportunity for the faculty and residents to engage socially as well.
+This is typically held at an upscale restaurant and provides an opportunity for the faculty and residents to engage socially as well.
 Articles are presented by residents and faculty members enrich the discussion.

 Several sessions of Mock Orals take place throughout the year to allow Chief-level residents the opportunity to practice and prepare for the Plastic Surgery Oral Board Exam under simulated pressure.